What causes baldness? Hair Loss? Alopecia ?

 The condition can be treated surgically or medically, at its worst, this type of female baldness can vary from a complete loss of hair to a retainment of only few thin and weak hairs.

-Telogen effluvium is a very common type of female baldness, and can be caused by a variety of things, mainly nutritional, hormonal, drug-, or stress-associated problems.
+Telogen effluvium is a very common type of female baldness, and can be caused by a variety of things, mainly nutritional - lack of iron in the diet -but can often be stress caused as well, with the stress altering the hormones which control hair growth.
+Telogen effluvium can sometimes be due to drug associated problems.

 Loose-anagen syndrome - occurring most commonly in fair-haired people.

-Loose-anagen syndrome causes scalp hair to sit loosely in follicles and, thus, enables it to be easily extracted by any tugging of the hair.
+Loose-anagen syndrome causes scalp hair to sit loosely in follicles and, thus, enables it to be easily extracted by any tugging of the hair, as in combing and brushing and the like.

 This female baldness typically improves as you age, although absolute recovery does not always occur.